hartwigmedical/scripts/datarequest/README.md

 This page provides practical information on how to work with the data you received within the context of a data request (DR) from Hartwig Medical Foundation.

-More details on the methods used to generate the data you received can be found on a separate [Methods](./README_METHODS.md) page.
+More details on the methods used to generate both the genomic and clinical data can be found on a separate [Methods](./README_METHODS.md) page.

 ### Contents